autoscalr/autoscaler/README.md

 # Kubernetes Autoscaler with AutoScalr Support

-This repository contains a version of the Kubernetes Cluster AutoScaler component that works with AutoScalr to reduce the cost of running your k8s cluster by 50%-75%.
+This repository contains a version of the Kubernetes Cluster AutoScaler component that works with AutoScalr to reduce the cost of running your k8s cluster by 50%-75% by changing one yaml file.

 ## Usage